Artwork by Tara Gilbert-Brever

 "What did you do?
 Stop crying right now, and tell me what you did, or I'm driving you to the station.
 Right now."

 "Why aren't I baptized?"
 I whimper.
 She puts the car key in the ignition.
 Starts it up.
 "It was Scotty's idea."
 I am squealing now.
 I'm gonna spill the beans.
 I tell her everything.
 My head is down.
 I am twisting the little coffee pot round and round, but it's no use.
 I have blood coming out of there now.
-Little drops of it that I keep trying to hide.
+Little drops of it I keep trying to hide.

 "God punishes you when you're bad," my mom says, eyeballing the coffee pot.
 Tears are dropping out onto my lap, but silently now.
 God doesn't have to punish me.
 My mother will, and I'll punish myself.